 Any disputes arising under or in connection with this letter agreement shall be resolved in accordance with the provisions of Article 19 of the EPC Contract.

-This letter agreement shall be governed by, and construed in accordance with, the laws of the State of New York, without regard to the conflict of laws principles thereof.
+This letter agreement shall be governed by, and construed in accordance with, the laws of the State of New York.

 This letter agreement may be executed in one or more counterparts each of which shall be deemed an original and all of which shall be deemed one and the same agreement.

-This letter agreement, the EPC Contract and the TAA, and each other agreement delivered pursuant thereto or in connection therewith that is executed by each party contain the entire understanding of the parties with respect to the subject matter hereof and reflect the prior agreements and commitments of the parties with respect thereto.
+This letter agreement, the EPC Contract, and the Technology Assurance Agreement, dated as of September 5, 1997 (“TAA”), between Owner and Siemens Aktiengesellschaft, and each other agreement delivered pursuant thereto or in connection therewith that is executed by each party contain the entire understanding of the parties with respect to the subject matter hereof and reflect the prior agreements and commitments of the parties with respect thereto.

 Section headings used in this letter agreement are for reference purposes only.

-The agreements, waivers, amendments, and representations set forth in this letter agreement are expressly limited to their terms and do not purport to amend, supplement, or otherwise modify the EPC Contract (except to the extent set forth herein) or the Technology Assurance Agreement, dated effective September 5, 1997, among EPE-Empresa Produtora de Energia Ltda. and Contractors.
+The agreements, waivers, amendments, and representations set forth in this letter agreement are expressly limited to their terms and do not purport to amend, supplement, or otherwise modify the EPC Contract (except to the extent set forth herein) or the TAA.

+SCC and Contractors agree that Owner shall be an express third-party beneficiary of, and have full rights of enforcement with respect to, Section 8 hereof.

-If the foregoing represents your understanding of the agreement among Superior Construction, Siemens Aktiengesellschaft, and Siemens Ltda., please sign and date the enclosed copy in the spaces provided below, and return the undersigned.
+If the foregoing represents your understanding of the agreement among SCC, Siemens Aktiengesellschaft, and Siemens Ltda., please sign and date the enclosed copy in the spaces provided below, and return the undersigned.

 Very truly yours,